dave-harrington/oi_biostat_data/README.md

 # oi_biostat_data
-Data package for  the text OpenIntro Biostatistics
+Data package version 0.5.0 for Introduction to the Life and Biomedical Sciences, by Vu and Harrington.

+This version updates version 0.3.0 by adding new datasets, revising the documentation on many of the datasets, and removing two outdated datasets, diabetes.prev and wdi.2010

 To install the 'oibiostat' package: